Ray Hyperparameter Tuning

 In this example, we show you how to start a basic hyperparameter tuning using Ray Tune on remote compute.
 You simply need to write your Ray Tune program as you would normally, and then send it to the remote cluster.
 Kubetorch handles all the complexities of launching and setting up the remote Ray cluster for you.

-import time from typing import Any, Dict import kubetorch as kt from ray import tune
+import time import kubetorch as kt import ray from ray import tune

 Define a Ray Tune program